AI Governance for Australian Enterprises: Procurement and Implementation Considerations

 Enterprise AI in Australia operates within a regulatory environment that is developing.
 Several existing frameworks apply directly.
 AI-specific regulation is emerging.

-The Privacy Act 1988 and the Australian Privacy Principles (APPs) establish the baseline framework for how personal information must be handled by private sector organisations of relevant size.
-Enterprise AI systems that process personal information, including through prompt inputs, document processing, or automated decision support, must operate within this framework.
-The organisation, not the vendor, is the entity accountable under the APPs for how personal information is handled by the systems it deploys.
+The Privacy Act 1988 and the Australian Privacy Principles (APPs) form an important regulatory baseline for many Australian private sector organisations that handle personal information.
+Enterprise AI systems that process personal information, including through prompt inputs, document processing, or automated decision support, may engage obligations under this framework.
+Organisations may wish to seek legal advice on how the APPs apply to their specific circumstances, including in relation to the AI systems they deploy and vendor data handling arrangements.

 The Australian Government's Voluntary AI Safety Standard, published by the Department of Industry, Science and Resources, provides guidance across ten guardrails for responsible AI deployment.
-While voluntary at the time of publication, these guardrails are useful as a governance checklist and are widely referenced in public policy discussions, with many expecting them to influence future regulatory approaches.
-Organisations that implement governance aligned with the standard are better positioned for regulatory evolution that is anticipated over the next several years.
+While voluntary at the time of publication, these guardrails are useful as a governance checklist and are widely referenced in public policy discussions.
+Many organisations use these guardrails as reference points when developing governance frameworks, particularly given ongoing policy discussions.

 The APS AI Ethics Principles, developed for the Australian Public Service, have become a reference standard for private sector organisations building AI governance frameworks.
 They address accountability, transparency, fairness, privacy, reliability, and contestability.
-They are not directly binding on private sector organisations, but they represent the ethical benchmark that regulators, auditors, and boards are increasingly applying.
+They are not directly binding on private sector organisations, but they are increasingly referenced in governance conversations, policy discussions, and board-level risk assessments.

 Sector-specific obligations are the most immediate regulatory constraint for many Australian organisations.
-Financial services organisations subject to APRA oversight must address AI-related risk within operational risk frameworks.
+Financial services organisations subject to APRA oversight are expected to address AI-related risk within operational risk frameworks.
 Healthcare providers processing sensitive health information carry obligations under privacy legislation that extend directly to AI-enabled systems.
-Legal, insurance, and professional services organisations each operate under regulatory contexts that shape what AI governance must address in their specific environments.
+Legal, insurance, and professional services organisations each operate under regulatory contexts that shape what AI governance typically covers in their specific environments.

 Compliance governance for enterprise AI is not a one-time exercise.
 Regulatory requirements are evolving.
 Vendor terms change.
 Organisational AI use typically expands after initial deployment in ways that may trigger additional obligations.
-A governance framework must include a mechanism for reviewing compliance against current requirements, not just requirements at the time of procurement.
+A governance framework typically includes a mechanism for reviewing compliance against current requirements, not just requirements at the time of procurement.

 7. Operational Governance After Go-Live